 Any business or residence with an alarm must have a permit with the Monterey Park Police Department.
-Please call 626-307-1215 for additional information.
-All alarm permits have a one-time enrollment fee of $47 with a failure to notify penalty of $32.
+Please call the Community Services Bureau at 626-307-1215 for additional information.
+All alarm permits have a one-time enrollment fee of $51 with a failure to notify penalty of $32.

 False Alarm Billing

-False alarm billing is sent out quarterly.
 Businesses and residences receive one free false alarm each calendar year.
 Additional false alarms are billed on a graduated scale.
 The first alarm is considered free and each incident that follows will be billed.
-Each quarter is a separate bill for a specific time frame.
 An example of this is both business and residential billing:

 - 1st alarm: Free